Overview

 You will be familiar with all aspects of business analytics, including applications assisting business decision making.
 You will understand the pressing questions posed by managers, the methodological challenges of statistics, and the power and limitation of technologies.
 You will be sought for key positions, or may even become an entrepreneur in the booming analytics startup arena.

-Study and Work at the Same Time
+Study and Work Simultaneously

 Core courses